Call Now For A Free Consultation 541-485-4878

 Receiving Compensation for Wrongful Death

 When a person is wrongfully or negligently killed because of another, family members of the deceased have a right to compensation.
-The wrongful death attorneys at Parke Gordon Law Firm in Boise has helped clients recover substantial monetary settlements from the negligent persons who caused the wrongful death.
+The wrongful death attorneys at Parke Gordon Law Firm in Eugene has helped clients recover substantial monetary settlements from the negligent persons who caused the wrongful death.
 Many different factors will determine the amount of compensation you may receive for a wrongful death such as:

 - Proposed income from the deceased